rapidcow/perspective/docs/src/psp/serializers/json.rst

    However, if an entry is not exported and None is being returned, :meth:`get_input_path` should not create any files.

-   In addition, if ``base_dir`` is set to None, any attempt to generate a new path immediately fails.
-As an example, observe what happens when we export a binary entry:
+   Note that if ``base_dir`` is set to None, :class:`JSONDumper` will unconditionally store all entry content inline within the backup.
+This is the default behavior as we do not want accidentally pollute the user's file system without being told explicitly to do so.

    >>> from psp.types import Entry
    >>> from datetime import datetime, timezone
    >>> entry = Entry(datetime(2022, 2, 22, tzinfo=timezone.utc))
+   >>> entry.set_raw_data(b'hello world')
    >>> dumper = JSONDumper()
    >>> # is_text() returns False, so by the implementation of
    >>> # get_path() dumper will see this as a binary entry